Tag

 If your goal is pure big-city energy, choose Shibuya.
 This is the branch most people imagine when they picture neon, crowds, crossing lights, and the “this should not be legal” feeling that makes the activity memorable in the first place.

-If Shibuya is the priority, the original booking link was this Shibuya option on Viator.
+If Shibuya is the priority, check this Shibuya option on Viator.

 Tokyo Bay